A Guide to Sledding Around Bozeman

 As one of Bozeman’s most well-known dog parks, this area doubles as an excellent sledding area.
 You’ll have beautiful views of the valley, a gentle incline, and plenty of pups to pet.
 There are benches for resting and a public toilet available too.

 (Mill Creek near the Absaroka-Beartooth Wilderness)

 This hill is worth the drive—the sledding across from the Snowbank Campground is a rip-roaring treat.
 The hill is fast and sometimes bumpy, but plenty of runouts mean you’ll stop before flying into the parking lot.
-You can usually find a campfire ring for s’mores, and plenty of trails for a multisport adventure.
-Stop at Chico afterwards to soak your bruises in the hot springs.
+You can usually find a campfire ring for s’mores and plenty of trails for a multisport adventure.
+Stop at Chico afterward to soak your bruises in the hot springs.
 Drive up Mill Creek Road, off Hwy.
 89 until you hit a gate.
 Turn left into the parking area.

 If you enjoyed this blog, take a look at some of our other related articles: